Frequently Asked Questions

 - Which outside professional commitments are exempt from reporting?

 The following activities, when they are related to the normal course of work as a faculty member and P&A employee, do not count as outside professional commitments.
-The activities listed below do not need to be reported unless they are compensated by a business entity beyond expense reimbursement.

 - Preparing scholarly or artistic works;